chenxuan-he/FlowCIT/README.md

-# Code for conditional independence test continuous normalizing flow
+# Codes for conditional independence test by continuous normalizing flow